PacktPublishing/Mastering-Machine-Learning-with-R-Third-Edition/README.md

 ## Get to Know the Author
 **Cory Lesmeister**
-Cory Lesmeister has over fourteen years of quantitative experience and is currently a senior data scientist for the Advanced Analytics team at Cummins, Inc. in Columbus, Indiana.
+has over fourteen years of quantitative experience and is currently a senior data scientist for the Advanced Analytics team at Cummins, Inc. in Columbus, Indiana.
 Cory spent 16 years at Eli Lilly and Company in sales, market research, Lean Six Sigma, marketing analytics, and new product forecasting.

-## Other books by the authors
+## Other books by the author
 [Mastering Machine Learning with R](https://www.packtpub.com/big-data-and-business-intelligence/mastering-machine-learning-r?utm_source=github&utm_medium=repository&utm_campaign=9781783984527 )

 [Mastering Machine Learning with R - Second Edition](https://www.packtpub.com/big-data-and-business-intelligence/mastering-machine-learning-r-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781787287471 )